INGREDIENT BRANDING. THE SECRET SAUCE FOR B2B SUCCESS

 The Ingredient Branding Payoff

 Becoming an ingredient brand is not easy.
 It takes time and is not economically cheap in the short term, however once an ingredient brand takes hold with its 'host', it receives a domino effect that's derived from the the customer's brand advertising and promotion to its customers.
-As a result ingredient brands tend to be sustainable over the long term.
+As a result ingredient brands tend to be more profitable over the long term.

 Successful B2B ingredient branding examples